Al-YL/al-yl.github.io/content/posts/first/FirstPaper.md

 ## The Catalogs of Compact Groups of Galaxies

 To study the properties of CGs, we select CGs in the Main Galaxy Sample of the Sloan Digital Sky Survey (SDSS).
-The SDSS Main Galaxy Sample (**SDSS DR14 Version**) contains $\sim 700,000$ nearby galaxies with redshift $z \le 0.2$ and $r$-band magnitude of $14.00 \le r \le 17.77$.
+The SDSS Main Galaxy Sample is taken from [NYU-VAGC](http://sdss.physics.nyu.edu/vagc/).
+The original imaging and spectro files are avaliable [here](http://sdss.physics.nyu.edu/vagc-dr7/vagc2/).
+We select the Main Galaxy Sample that contains $\sim 700,000$ nearby galaxies with redshift $z \le 0.2$ and $r$-band magnitude of $14.00 \le r \le 17.77$, and update their redshift data to the version of SDSS DR14.

 Due to the [Fiber Collision Effect](https://www.sdss.org/dr16/algorithms/legacy_tiling/#FiberCollisions), not all of the galaxies have spectroscopic redshift, especially for the galaxies live in a higher number density region.
 The search for CGs is severely hindered by such effect.

 To reduce the incompleteness as much as possible, we take the complementary redshift measurements from GAMA and LAMOST datasets.
 The incompleteness has been reduced from $\sim 7$ % to $\sim 5$ %.
 And we constructed the largest and most complete CG catalogs to date.

-Our samples include 6144 CGs with complete redshifts and 8022 CG candidates which might contain interlopers.
+See [this paper](https://ui.adsabs.harvard.edu/abs/2020ApJS..246...12Z/abstract) for more details in CG selection.
+Finally, our samples include 6128 CGs with complete redshifts and 8022 CG candidates which might contain interlopers. *The original catalog in contains 6144 CGs.
+However, we remove 16 CGs after a careful inspection of the spectroscopic data of all group members, where the spectroscopic redshifts of few member galaxies have been incorrectly reused during the CG construction.* These catalogs are avaliable here: [Old Version (2020.01.02)](https://cdsarc.cds.unistra.fr/viz-bin/cat/J/ApJS/246/12); [Latest Version (2021.11.05)](https://github.com/Al-YL/CompactGroups).

 For the CG candidates, there are three different kinds of of cases.

 ![](/posts/first/Case.png)